biocore/unifrac/README.md

 ## QIIME2

-The to use this library through QIIME2, you need to provide a `FeatureTable[Frequency]` and a `Phylogeny[Rooted]` artifacts.
+To use Strided State UniFrac through QIIME2, you need to provide a `FeatureTable[Frequency]` and a `Phylogeny[Rooted]` artifacts.
 An example of use is:

-    qiime diversity beta-phylogenetic-alt --i-table table-evenly-samples.qza \
+    qiime diversity beta-phylogenetic --i-table table-evenly-samples.qza \
                                       --i-phylogeny a-tree.qza \
                                       --o-distance-matrix resulting-distance-matrix.qza \
                                       --p-metric unweighted_unifrac

 ## Python